Valikahn/TryHackMe-Jr-Penetration-Tester/WRITEUPS/support_challenge.md

 <
 ```

-The web application should run under a dedicated, low-privileged operating-system account with access only to the files and services required for normal operation.
+* The web application should run under a dedicated, low-privileged operating-system account with access only to the files and services required for normal operation.

-Sensitive files such as `/home/ubuntu/user.txt` should not be readable by the web application service account.
+* Sensitive files such as `/home/ubuntu/user.txt` should not be readable by the web application service account.

-Outbound network access from the web server should be restricted.
+* Outbound network access from the web server should be restricted.
 Egress filtering could prevent or limit reverse-shell connections to attacker-controlled systems.

-Security monitoring should be configured to detect suspicious process creation, use of utilities such as `wget`, unexpected PHP execution and outbound connections from the web service.
+* Security monitoring should be configured to detect suspicious process creation, use of utilities such as `wget`, unexpected PHP execution and outbound connections from the web service.

-Application and web server logs should be monitored for traversal strings, manipulated user identifiers, shell metacharacters and anomalous API requests.
+* Application and web server logs should be monitored for traversal strings, manipulated user identifiers, shell metacharacters and anomalous API requests.

 Finally, the application should undergo secure code review and penetration testing before deployment.
 Particular attention should be given to authentication, session management, API authorisation, secret storage and any functionality that interacts with the operating system.

 ## Disclaimer

-This write-up is intended solely for education, training and documentation of an authorised TryHackMe lab.
+This writeup is intended solely for education, training and documentation of an authorised TryHackMe lab.

 All tools, commands, payloads and post-exploitation techniques described here were used within a controlled environment provided by TryHackMe.
 Permission to interact with the target was granted by the platform owner and operator as part of the room.